 - certain conditions which require clinical tests to manage their condition, eg diabetics

-The Handbook contains a number of new forms which parents will now require to complete in the event of their child requiring day-to-day support.
+The Handbook of Procedures contains a number of new forms which parents will now require to complete in the event of their child requiring day-to-day support.
 These forms are available from reception and have been posted on the school website below.
 The relevant forms must be completed before any member of staff can administer medication.
 We can, therefore, no longer accept notes from parents.

 With regard to dosage, NHS Lothian have suggested that where your child requires to take medicine 3 times a day there should be no requirement for it to be administered during school hours.
 Medicines that need to be taken 4 times a day will obviously require to be administered once during the school day.